 Next, defending critical HVAC business processes from attack goes beyond simple anti-virus

 “We recommend a new generation of advanced antivirus software that does not always depend on identifying known threats or ‘signatures.’
 Instead, such software uses artificial intelligence to analyze which PC programs and processes are affected and as soon malicious activity is detected, stops it,” explains Yuriy Tatarintsev, Manager, Technical Operations at BTI Communications Group, an IT cybersecurity and technology convergence provider that services clients nationwide.

 Email security is also of critical importance because insufficient precaution is a leading cause of companies getting ensnared in ransomware.

 “Statistically most HVAC companies acquire ransomware when an employee receives a suspicious email that seems legitimate and clicks on an embedded link.
 This starts the ransomware attack, which spreads throughout the company network,” says Tatarintsev.

-To protect against this hazard, Tatarintsev recommends that HVAC businesses use advanced email spam protection tools that offer significantly more defensive capability than earlier, more rudimentary options.
+To protect against this hazard, Tatarintsev recommends that HVAC businesses use advanced email security services, including spam protection tools that offer significantly more defensive capability than earlier, more rudimentary options.